sophongo/sophdoc/docs/en/admin/virtnest/best-practice/import-ubuntu.md

 you should select the Bridge network mode.

 - Create a Multus CR of the ovs type.
 Refer to [Creating a Multus CR](https://spidernet-io.github.io/spiderpool/v0.9/usage/install/underlay/get-started-ovs/).
 - Create subnets and IP pools.
-Refer to [Creating Subnets and IP Pools](../../network/config/ippool/createpool.md).

     ```yaml
     apiVersion: spiderpool.spidernet.io/v2beta1